Sure, Disney World is packed with families with kids, but trust me, it’s still just as fun for adults, too!

 If you’re staying at a Disney World resort, you can book reservations for your entire trip, up to 10 days, starting at 180 days ahead of the first night of your trip.

-Disney World resort restaurants for adults
+Disney World resort restaurants

 Among the deluxe resorts, there are a handful of top-notch restaurants, especially for adults.

 After 8pm, Trader Sam’s Grog Grotto at the Polynesian Village Resort is adults-only.